Protect Your Computer

 Naturally the display area is the most vulnerable spot.
 Even a tiny scratch or dead pixel can have long-term detrimental effects on one’s gaming experience.
 Obviously the original packaging that the screen came in will be far preferable to any other shipping method.
 It will be lighter and safer than anything that can be devised.
 Lacking that, begin by covering the screen with a soft microfiber cloth and then a piece of cardboard.
 Make certain to put as little pressure on the screen as possible while protecting it completely.
 Then encase the monitor in a cardboard box and ship it somewhere that it does not have much weight on it.

-Treat your computer carefully and in a climate-controlled environment.
+Treat your computer carefully and be sure to place it in a climate-controlled environment.
+Freezing tempuratures or extreme heat can damage all electronics.
 In doing so your gaming computer should survive in storage for as long as it needs to be there, and then it will be able to handle the subsequent move in fine shape.

 We’re Your Storage Solution!